Technikum (Polish education)

-Technikum is an institute of vocational education in some parts of Europe.
+Technikum is an institute of vocational education in Poland.

 It is a mass-education institution of "special middle education" category 1 step higher than PTU, but aimed to train low and middle level (depending on profile) industrial managers, foremen, coordinators, technical supervisors etc. or specializing in occupations that require skills more advanced than purely manual labor, especially in high-tech occupations (such as electronics).
 After graduation from a technikum/college, a student may apply to an institution of higher learning (i.e. university) as a freshman.

 Poland

-A student finishing the 8th year of compulsory education has to choose between three types of schools:
+A student completing the 8th year of compulsory education (primary school) may choose from among three types of schools: